dogweather/forkful/content/en/lua/numbers/working-with-complex-numbers.md

   \ the two-dimensional plane by including a perpendicular imaginary axis.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.200080-06:00'
 model: gpt-4-1106-preview
-summary: "Complex numbers extend the idea of the one-dimensional number line into\
-  \ the two-dimensional plane by including a perpendicular imaginary axis.
-Programmers\u2026"
+summary: Complex numbers extend the idea of the one-dimensional number line into the two-dimensional plane by including a perpendicular imaginary axis.
 title: Working with complex numbers
 weight: 14
 ---